Thinking of applying?

-The School is run by a small team consisting of the Head of School (Dr Tom Simpson), Training Programme Directors (Core - Dr Jo Kerr and Specialty – Dr Sue Plastow) and Education Programme Manager (Julie Flowers) as well as College Tutors based in each hospital.
+The School is run by a small team consisting of the Head of School (Dr Sue Plastow), Training Programme Directors (Core - Dr Judith Stedeford and Specialty – Dr Hugo Hunton) and Education Programme Manager (Julie Flowers) as well as College Tutors based in each hospital.
 See Staff Contacts for contact details.
-We meet formally as a School Board three times per year at PGME HQ but are in frequent contact coordinating all aspects of training.
-Three trainee representatives (core, specialty and LTFT) attend the board meetings and their views are most definitely heard.
+We meet formally as a School Board three times per year at a School Board meeting but are in frequent contact coordinating all aspects of training.
+Doctors in Training representatives (core, specialty and LTFT) attend the board meetings representing the views of Doctors in Training in Anaesthesia.

 Each hospital also has a number of Educational Supervisors, who are integral to the successful running of the School.

 Every week the Education Programme Manager emails a newsletter with information about courses, teaching days, ARCP updates and much more.